NYUAD-CRC/crc-docs/_sources/hpc/accounts/account_approval.rst.txt

-4. If you have any difficulties or questions, please contact us at dalma.admins@nyu.edu
+4. If you have any difficulties or questions, please contact us at jubail.admins@nyu.edu